naikok/symfonytest/README.md

 Testing:

 For executing testing and cover this app we are using sqlite.
-For runing the tests, remember to access to the container from the symfony-dockerized folder by sudo sh accesscontainer.sh and once you are in docker container, you can type: ./vendor/bin/phpunit tests
+For runing the tests, remember to access to the container from the symfony-dockerized folder:

+Go to the symfony-dockerized folder and type:

+sudo sh accesscontainer.sh

+You are in docker container, you can type: ./vendor/bin/phpunit tests